-As Chief Operating Officer and member of the board of directors, Wael is responsible for the strategic direction and day-to-day operation of Trend Micro.
+As President, COO and a member of the board of directors, Wael Mohamed is responsible for the strategic direction and day-to-day operation of Trend Micro.
 Previously, he served as the company’s Chief Strategist and Executive Vice President of Global Field Operations.
 Wael has a proven track record of visionary growth and leadership in the IT security industry spanning over 20 years.
 He joined Trend Micro in 2009 as a result of the acquisition of Third Brigade, a company he co-founded and for which he served as President and CEO.
 Prior to Third Brigade, Wael was VP of Global Sales and Distribution for ZixCorp.
 He also held senior management positions with Entrust, a leading Internet Security company, including VP of Global Service Solutions and VP of Worldwide Sales and Marketing for Entrust.net.

-Wael has a Bachelor of Computer Science from Dalhousie University, holds the Information System Professional of Canada designation and has completed the Queen's Graduate School of Business Executive Program.
+Wael has a Bachelor of Computer Science from Dalhousie University, has completed the Queen's Graduate School of Business Executive Program and holds the Information System Professional of Canada designation.

 As CFO and member of the board of directors, Mahendra Negi is responsible for global technical support, IT, finance and legal functions.